-The Graduate Programs in the Department of Molecular, Cellular and Developmental Biology (MCDB) provide rigorous, individualized graduate research training that emphasizes innovative research leading to the Master’s and Doctoral degrees.
-MCDB graduate programs provide a solid foundation in current knowledge, yet allow students the flexibility to choose their own path of inquiry.
+The MCDB graduate program provides rigorous, individualized graduate research training that emphasizes innovative research leading to the Masters and Doctoral degrees.
+The programs are designed to provide a solid foundation in current knowledge while allowing students the flexibility to choose their own path of inquiry.
 Modern molecular and cellular biological research moves at a rapid pace that requires novel ideas, scientific interaction and new experimental approaches.
-The MCDB program provides multiple opportunities to gain expertise in diverse fields of research, in addition to lab rotations and courses that are usually completed in the first year of study.
+The MCDB program provides multiple opportunities to gain expertise in diverse fields of research, in addition to lab rotations and courses that are completed in the first year of study.
 A full schedule of weekly seminars by invited speakers and annual research retreat form the framework for scientific interactions.
 Students participate in weekly research seminars presented by postdoctoral fellows and advanced graduate students.
 Individual faculty members also organize special topics seminars that focus on important research problems in their own disciplines.
-A full-range of state-of-the-art facilities are available, including digital imaging and microscopy instrumentation, DNA sequencing, RNAseq, and computer analysis laboratories.
-In addition a wide range of biochemical and biophysical instrumentation, including mass spectrometry, CD, and X-Ray crystallography facilities, are available on the UCSB campus.
+A full-range of state-of-the-art facilities are available, including digital imaging and microscopy instrumentation, DNA sequencing, RNAseq, and computer analysis laboratories, in addition to biochemical and biophysical instrumentation, including mass spectrometry, CD, and X-Ray crystallography facilities.